Y-Masayuki/AJISAI/README.md

   CASA-exported FITS image to validate the sigma-clipping-based default used in AJISAI.

-## Relation to auto_selfcal

-[`auto_selfcal`](https://github.com/jjtobin/auto_selfcal) (NRAO/SRDP) is an
-adaptive, rollback-based self-calibration pipeline that has been integrated into the ALMA Pipeline as `hif_selfcal`.
-AJISAI takes a different design position.
-AJISAI emphasizes determinism (fixed schedule, no rollback), explainability (justification log), and ALMA continuum specialization, where auto_selfcal emphasizes adaptive optimization and ALMA + VLA + mosaic + spectral-line scope.
-The two tools are complementary; AJISAI can be used to independently verify auto_selfcal results, as a teaching/reference implementation, and for studies where the parameter choices need to be audited explicitly in publications.

 ## License

 MIT — see [LICENSE](LICENSE).

 ## Citation

-If AJISAI helps your work, please cite (Yamaguchi et al., in prep.) and the software itself via the Zenodo DOI (to be assigned at first GitHub release).
+If AJISAI helps your work, please cite (Yamaguchi et al., in prep.) [`Yamaguchi et al. 2026`](https://arxiv.org/abs/2605.11486)  and the software itself via the Zenodo DOI (to be assigned at first GitHub release).

 ## Author